AAVMC's Primary Care Veterinary Educators (PCVE)

 History of the PCVE

-The PCVE group began when a group of educators recognized the need to improve primary education for veterinary medical students.
+The PCVE group began when a group of educators recognized the need to improve primary care education for veterinary medical students.

 A group of veterinary medical educators began meeting in 2008.
 Following informal meetings in 2008 at Cornell University and 2010 in St. Louis, the group held their first symposium at the University of Guelph in Ontario, Canada in 2011.